 Drug Abuse Violations - the violation of laws prohibiting the production, distribution, and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/use.
 The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, transportation, or importation of any controlled drug or narcotic substance.
-Arrests made for state and local law violations, specifically those relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
+Arrests made for state and local law violations.
+Specifically, those relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
 Liquor Law Violations - the violation of state or local laws or ordinances that prohibits the manufacture, sale, purchase, transportation, possession, or use of alcoholic beverages, not including driving under the influence and drunkenness.

-Unfounded - There were no police reports unfounded for 2012, 2013 and 2014.
+Unfounded - There were no police reports unfounded for 2013, 2014 and 2015.

-Date Rape Drug Regulation - There were no reported Sex Offenses involving the use of a date rape drug in 2014.
-Hate Crimes - There were no police reports of Hate Crimes for 2012, 2013 and 2014.
+Date Rape Drug Regulation - 1 Rape Case allegedly involved a Date Rape Drug Violation reported to the Interpersonal Violence Prevention Program (IVPP) in 2015.

+Hate Crimes - There were no police reports of Hate Crimes for 2013, 2014 and 2015.